KevinMarquette/kevinmarquette.github.io/_posts/2017-04-30-Powershell-Gherkin-advanced-features.md

 By specifying a tag, this `BeforeEachScenario` script will only run for each scenario that has this same tag.

 We also have `AfterEachScenario`, `BeforeEachFeature` and `AfterEachFeature` commands that work the same way.
-This lets you set up and tear down where you need to if the `Background` scenario just isn't appropriate.
+This lets you set up and tear down if the `Background` scenario just isn't appropriate.

 # Manny to one